Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 Santa Cruz County Policy Makers Support Tobacco Laws that Protect Our Kids

 Local policy makers understand that restricting the sale of flavored tobacco products is a critical step to preventing another generation of young people from living with a lifetime of addiction.
-In November of 2018, the City of Santa Cruz became the first jurisdiction in the county to ban the sale of flavored tobacco products, including menthol.
-In June of 2019, the Santa Cruz County Board of Supervisors followed suit, passing a similar ban for the County Unincorporated Areas.
+In November of 2018, the City of Santa Cruz became the first jurisdiction in the County to ban the sale of flavored tobacco products, including menthol.
+Shortly thereafter, the Santa Cruz County Board of Supervisors and the Capitola City Council followed suit, passing similar bans that will go into effect on Janaury 1, 2020.
 We thank these policy makers for their leadership!

 Help Us Spread the Word about the Dangers of Flavored Tobacco Products